 Rural residents may face health challenges related to geographic barriers to care, healthcare provider shortages, poverty, lower educational attainment, and other demographic factors.
 In maternal and child health, these disparities may be evidenced by the health risks and behaviors of new mothers, the health of infants born to these mothers, and the care received by mothers and infants.
 The geographic and demographic realities of rural life may also interact around health-related issues.
 Lower socioeconomic status is generally associated with poorer health, regardless of rurality of residence, and greater distance to primary care has been associated with later diagnosis of serious health conditions in rural communities.
 Rural dwellers also face challenges specifically in the area of maternal and child health.
-Teenage birthrates, neonatal mortality, and adverse birth outcomes (e.g., low birth weight and prematurity) have all been found to be higher in rural areas as compared to urban areas in a number of studies.186
+Teenage birthrates, neonatal mortality, and adverse birth outcomes (e.g., low birth weight and prematurity) have all been found to be higher in rural areas as compared to urban areas in a number of studies.190 pregnant women, the course of pregnancy (development of hypertension or gestational diabetes and the risk of cesarean section birth), and the health of newborns.
+Postpartum maternal behaviors such as smoking and breastfeeding can affect the newborn's health.
+One study showed that while approximately 75 percent of rural women gave birth at local hospitals, rural women with preterm births and clinical complications, as well as those without local access to higher-acuity neonatal care, were more likely to give birth in nonlocal hospitals.190

 The reasons for differences in health outcomes for rural residents are multifactorial.
-Prepregnancy maternal demographics (age, race, marital status, and income), prepregnancy maternal behaviors (smoking, alcohol consumption, and body weight), and prenatal behaviors (smoking, alcohol consumption, weight gain, and seeking prenatal care) can all have an impact on the health of the pregnant women, the course of pregnancy (development of hypertension or gestational diabetes and the risk of cesarean section birth), and the health of newborns.
-Postpartum maternal behaviors such as smoking and breastfeeding can affect the newborn's health.
-One study showed that while approximately 75% of rural women gave birth at local hospitals, rural women with preterm births and clinical complications, as well as those without local access to higher-acuity neonatal care, were more likely to give birth in nonlocal hospitals.186
+Prepregnancy maternal demographics (age, race, marital status, and income), prepregnancy maternal behaviors (smoking, alcohol consumption, and body weight), and prenatal behaviors (smoking, alcohol consumption, weight gain, and seeking prenatal care) can all have an impact on the health of the